 Power Cost Adjustment

-This power cost increase is primarily due to regulations that required the Indian River Power Station in Dagsboro, DE to continue operating for reliability purposes after it filed to shut down.
-The regulations impact all electric customers in Delaware and are expected to continue for 4.5 years, resulting in a 6.2 percent increase in electric bills for the average household and small business accounts in Milford.
-Commercial accounts in Milford can expect an increase ranging from about 5.9 to 7.9 percent depending on demand, load factor, seasonality, and time of use.
+This power cost increase is primarily due to a DEMEC budget adjustment.
+The passthrough results in a 1.7 percent increase in electric bills for the average household and small business accounts in Milford.
+Commercial accounts in Milford can expect an increase ranging from about 1.5 to 2.2 percent depending on demand, load factor, seasonality, and time of use.

 Green/Renewable Energy Fund Program

 The City of Milford, through the Delaware Municipal Electric Corporation, Inc. (DEMEC) and the Delaware Energy Office, provides a fund to support green/renewable energy technologies, energy efficiency technologies, or demand side management programs.
 The rules of practice and procedure for application and disbursement of Municipal Green Energy Fund grants for renewable energy projects in Delaware are outlined in the Municipal Utilities Green/Renewable Energy Fund Program effective January 1, 2007, as amended.